benjamin-thompdx/tap-room-redux/README.md

 ## Description

-_A React website with full CRUD functionality that monitors, updates, and manages the shared state of a taproom's inventory utilizing Redux.
-Inventory is organized by name, brand, price, style, and quantity.
+_A React website that monitors, updates, and manages the shared state of a taproom's inventory utilizing Redux.
+Inventory is organized by name, brand, price, style, quantity, and id.
 The application includes a tap list, a new tap form, and tap-specific details view to accurately monitor inventory._

 ## Component Tree
 ![component tree](tap-room-redux-component-tree.png)